 5. Joey Bosa

 Like his brother Nick, Joey Bosa was born in Fort Lauderdale, Florida, and played at St. Thomas Aquinas High School.
 Ohio State snagged the big-time recruit, and Bosa developed into a two-time consensus All-American and won a national championship with the Buckeyes in 2014.
-The 2016 third overall pick has already established himself as an elite defensive end, tallying 40 sacks in the NFL and earning two trips to the Pro Bowl after the 2019 season.
+The 2016 third overall pick has already established himself as an elite defensive end, earning four trips to the Pro Bowl thus far.

 4. Antonio Brown

-Antonio Brown went off the deep end, but before his tumultuous ending with the Pittsburgh Steelers and wild 2019 ride with the Oakland Raiders and New England Patriots, he was truly the best wide receiver in football.
+Antonio Brown went off the deep end, but before his wild storming off the field for the Tampa Bay Buccaneers and before his tumultuous ending with the Pittsburgh Steelers or wild 2019 ride with the Oakland Raiders and New England Patriots, he was truly the best wide receiver in football.

 The seven-time Pro Bowl selection and two-time NFL receiving yards leader grew up in Miami, Florida, where he played at Miami Norland High School.
 A no-name player there, Brown received a scholarship to play at Central Michigan before becoming a sixth-round pick in the 2010 NFL Draft.